EWAN BRANDA

 McGill University 2024

 In this course we explored ways to critically use and abuse AI models to generate unexpected results.
-We studied theories of abjection and indeterminacy and applied them to standard generative processes.
 Methods included deliberate introduction of error into text prompts, introduction of noise and dot screens into input images, deep recursion in image output-input loops, and physical erasure and other analog manipulations.

 Alexandre Bouffard